 - “It’s my way or the highway.”
 There is no negotiating with a narcissist.
 It’s either all their way or they will leave citing the family’s lack of appreciation for their efforts.
 Threats of abandonment are frequent and inappropriately timed especially when done in front of the children.
 Already struggling with the abandonment of one parent, the kids will do nearly anything to keep it from happening again.

 - Condescending remarks.
-The downward spiral and condescending remarks eventually escalates into a family verses the narcissist battle.
+The downward spiral and condescending remarks eventually escalate into a family verse the narcissist battle.
 Unless the narcissist has successfully alienated each family member and turned them on each other.
-In this case it becomes the family verses family minus the narcissist.
+In this case, it becomes the family versus family minus the narcissist.
 Nevertheless, it is the constant nick-picking that deteriorates the family unit.

 All is not lost, however.
 Even when it is apparent that there is a narcissist step-parent, there is still a chance for hope and healing.
 The key is early identification and intervention.